 While we can all agree that eCommerce is critical for brands in this increasingly digital world, not all channels are created equal.

 So how do you know if your eCommerce channel is working for your business - or if your business is working for it?

 Return on Investment (ROI) has long been an important metric for businesses of all kinds.
 From measuring the success of digital marketing campaigns to determining what products are most profitable, ROI calculations can provide you with incredible insights that guide your brand’s decisions.

-And while there are basic guidelines for calculating ROI, it’s shortsighted to rely on a single formula that doesn’t account for any of the nuance or complexities of your business and your eCommerce channel.
+And while there are basic guidelines for calculating ROI for B2B eCommerce Channel, it’s shortsighted to rely on a single formula that doesn’t account for any of the nuance or complexities of your business and your eCommerce channel.

 Guidelines for Calculating ROI